Frequently Asked Questions

 Click here to view the most recent College Profile.
 SYA students have the opportunity to take PSAT, SAT and AP examinations while abroad.
 The SYA administration works closely with home school counselors to ensure that all transcripts, recommendations and other application papers are sent to colleges in time to meet U.S. deadlines.

 SYA's schools are registered test sites; SYA administers all appropriate PSAT, SAT, and Advanced Placement examinations at each of our schools.
-We are no longer a test site for the ACT.
+We are no longer a test site for the ACT, however, students can travel to nearby cities to take the ACT.
 SYA maintains close contact with parents and home school counselors throughout the year to ensure that students are taking the appropriate tests.
 SYA also offers SAT prep courses.

 All SYA students are required to have a local cell phone for daily use and emergency contact.
 SYA recommends that students purchase a cell phone with prepaid minutes while they are abroad; the price of a new cell phone ranges from $50 to $150.
 The Resident Director will advise students about local options during orientation.